jhen0409/react-native-debugger/README.md

 #### Note for Android

-The React DevTools are working directly on React Native ^0.30, for old versions, you need to add the following code:
+It can be working directly on React Native ^0.30, for old versions, you need to add the following code:

 ```js
 if (__DEV__) {